ImperialCollegeLondon/oblique-plane-microscopy/dOPM-HCA/README.md

 ### **Why it runs first:**

-Every subsequent script (overview, Z-map, acquisition, etc.) depends on these global offsets being correct.
+Every dOPM acquisition depends on these global offsets being correct.
 This step establishes the geometry of the dual-view OPM.

 ---